feint-lang/feint/template/README.md

     import from package: x as alias  # pulls `x` into namespace as `alias`

 `package` is reserved word for this purpose in the import context.
-There can't be a package named `package`, but the `package` can still be used as an identifier elsewhere.
+There can't be a package named `package`, but `package` can still be used as an identifier elsewhere.

 From an external package, imports look like this.
 Basically, it's the same as above except the actual package name is used instead of the